+This week I deprecated a system, and it will serve as the new backup/standby, if needed.
+This means we no longer need the previous standby system.
 This is something that rarely happens, we almost never sell our gear -- so if you want a known-good capture setup, buy it while available.

 I'd prefer to sell this all off to a single person, if possible.
 Plus it's always best to put an ATI All In Wonder Radeon AGP capture card in a computer that you know works!
 Sticking a capture card into a random computer is a recipe for troubleshooting problems.

 - ATI All In Wonder, Radeon series, 128 Pro model, AGP slot, works with ATI MMC 8.7, ATI software will be provided on a disc.
 ATI software install instructions are in this forum, and ATI capture guides are on this site.

 - Intel Pentium 4 1.8Ghz on Intel D850GB motherboard, with 768MB RDRAM -- the ATI cards worked best with Intel/Intel setups!